-Pakistani newspaper Dawn reports that the rate of scorpion addiction is steadily increasing throughout the country.
+Pakistani newspaper Dawn reported a few years back that the rate of scorpion addiction was steadily increasing throughout the country.
 You read that right — scorpion addiction.
 Like, the insect.

 Apparently, people are regularly smoking scorpions, getting high from it, and developing an addiction to the arachnid's venom.

 According to the book "Drugs in Afghanistan: Opium, Outlaws and Scorpion Tales," the practice of smoking scorpions has existed for quite awhile throughout regions of Pakistan, India and Afghanistan.
 Though admittedly, the practice has never been too widespread.

 Yet now, increasing efforts from the Pakistani government to fight drug abuse caused the price of traditional drugs like heroin and opium to skyrocket.
 This has caused more and more people to smoke scorpions as a cheaper alternative.
 Ain't supply and demand a bitch?

 A person can buy scorpions in a public market for just a few cents and get high from smoking the tails.
 They can also just find and hunt scorpions themselves, though what kind of dedicated scorpion addict has time for that?

 In India, addicts can meet up with scorpion dealers on the street and pay the equivalent of about $1.50 to get stung by a scorpion.
 Which makes stabbing yourself with a syringe sound like a cakewalk in comparison.
 In Pakistan, users will mix burnt scorpion tail with tobacco and smoke scorpion spliffs.